 The percent passing the No. 200 sieve shall be reported on the soil boring logs as a percentage with one decimal.
-Additionally, grain size analyses containing more than one sieve shall be reported on a grain size distribution curve showing the percentage passing of the specimen versus a continuous logarithmic particle size scale.
+Additionally, grain size analyses containing more than one sieve shall be reported in the GDR appendix on a grain size distribution curve showing the percentage passing of the specimen versus a continuous logarithmic particle size scale.
 The curve shall also report, at a minimum: D{50} , D{90} , Coefficient of Uniformity (C_u), and Coefficient of Curvature (C_c).